-- A. Modification.
-Except as otherwise stated herein, this Agreement may be modified only by a written instrument executed by mutual agreement of the parties. - B. Termination.
+A. Modification.
+Except as otherwise stated herein, this Agreement may be modified only by a written instrument executed by mutual agreement of the parties.
+The Commission reserves the right to make unilateral changes to the Award Fee structure.

+B. Termination.
 The Agreement may be terminated, in whole or in part, consistent with terms and conditions of this Agreement, the JWOD Act, 41 U.S.C.
-Chapter 85, applicable Federal law, and Commission regulations and policies as follows: - (1) By the Commission, if the CNA fails to comply with the terms and conditions of this Agreement; - (2) By the Commission for convenience; or - (3) By the Commission for cause; - (4) The Commission shall give not less than one-hundred (180) days' notice of termination to the CNA to effect a seamless transition of the CNA responsibilities. - C. In the event of expiration or termination of this Agreement, the CNA may collect: - 1.
-Any and all fees accrued but not collected pursuant to Section B of this Agreement through the effective expiration or termination date from qualified NPA; and, - 2.
-Any and all additional payments, including those pursuant to Section B.1.(f) for work performed by the CNA under this Agreement and/or in accordance with relevant statutory and regulatory requirements. - D. Prior to termination, the Parties agree to work cooperatively in good faith to address any concerns or proposed grounds for termination.
+Chapter 85 and implementing regulations, 41 C.F.R.
+Chapter 51 as follows:

+(1) By the Commission, if the CNA fails to comply with the terms and conditions of this Agreement;

+(2) The Government will give not less than 180 days notice of termination to the other Party to effect a seamless transition of the CNA responsibilities; or

+(3) Prior to termination, the Parties agree to work cooperatively in good faith to address any concerns or proposed grounds for termination.

+C. In the event of expiration or termination of this Agreement, the CNA may collect:

+(1) Any and all fees accrued or earned but not collected pursuant to Section B of this Agreement on or before the effective expiration or termination date.; and,

+(2) Any and all additional payments, including those pursuant to Section B.1.(f), for work performed by the CNA under this Agreement and/or in accordance with relevant statutory and regulatory requirements.

-5. CONTINUITY OF SERVICES.
+3. CONTINUITY OF SERVICES.

+A. The CNA recognizes that the services under this Agreement are vital to the Government and must be continued without interruption and that, upon expiration of this Agreement, a successor, either the Government or another CNA, may continue them.
+The CNA agrees to-

+(1) Exercise industry standards and cooperation consistent with available resources, to furnish phase-in training; and

-- (a) The CNA recognizes that the services under this Agreement are vital to the Government and must be continued without interruption and that, upon expiration of this Agreement, a successor, either the Government or another CNA, may continue them.
-The CNA agrees to- - (1) Furnish phase-in training; and - (2) Exercise its best efforts and cooperation to effect an orderly and efficient transition to a successor. - (b) The CNA shall, upon the Agreement Officer's written notice, (1) furnish phase-in, phase-out services for up to 180 days after this Agreement expires and (2) negotiate in good faith a plan with a successor to determine the nature and extent of phase-in, phase-out services required.
+(2) Exercise industry standards, consistent with available resources, to effect an orderly and efficient transition to a successor.

+B. The CNA shall, upon the Agreement Officer's written notice, (1) furnish phase-in, phase-out services for up to 180 days after this Agreement expires and (2) negotiate in good faith a plan with a successor to determine the nature and extent of phase-in, phase-out services required.
 The plan shall specify a training program and a date for transferring responsibilities for each division of work described in the plan, and shall be subject to the Agreement Officer's approval.
-The CNA shall provide sufficient experienced personnel during the phase-in, phase-out period to ensure that the services called for by this Agreement are maintained at the required level of proficiency. - (c) The CNA shall allow as many personnel as practicable to remain on the job to help the successor maintain the continuity and consistency of the services required by this Agreement.
-The CNA also shall disclose necessary personnel records and allow the successor to conduct onsite interviews with these employees.
-If selected employees are agreeable to the change, the CNA shall release them at a mutually agreeable date and negotiate transfer of their earned fringe benefits to the successor. - (d) The CNA shall be reimbursed for all reasonable phase-in, phase-out costs (i.e., costs incurred within the agreed period after Agreement expiration that result from phase-in, phase-out operations) and Program Fee not to exceed a pro rata portion of the Program Fee.
+The CNA shall provide sufficient experienced personnel during the phase-in, phase-out period to ensure that the services called for by this Agreement are maintained at the required level of proficiency.
+Nothing in this provision is intended to waive the CNA's right to collect Program Fee or the CNA's right to maintain the confidentiality and ownership of its proprietary information and processes.

+C. The CNA shall allow as many personnel as practicable to remain on the job to help the successor maintain the continuity and consistency of the services required by this Agreement.

+D. The CNA shall be reimbursed for all reasonable phase-in, phase-out costs (i.e., costs incurred within the agreed period after Agreement expiration that result from phase-in, phase-out operations) through Program Fee it collects during the phase-in, phase-out period.

-6. THIRD PARTY BENEFICIARIES.
+4. THIRD PARTY BENEFICIARIES.